COVID-19 cases in area mostly steady Tuesday; no new Cape Girardeau County cases

 Saint Francis Medical Center has administered 846 tests, with 16 returning positive and 732 negative.

-Southeast Hospital has adminstered 222 tests, with five positive results and 182 negative.
+Southeast Hospital has administered 222 tests, with five positive results and 182 negative.

 This story available to you free thanks to the support of